2000 Belgian Grand Prix: After the race

 The top three drivers appeared on the podium to collect their trophies and at a later press conference.
 Häkkinen was delighted with his victory, saying: "This was an incredible win.
 It was a very difficult and unusual situation including my spin which of course was not planned.
 The kerbs here are very slippery and once you go over one there is not much you can do.
 I was lucky to keep going and I was able to chase Michael.
 But the car got better and better."
 The driver added that he wanted to review his overtaking manoeuvre to see if Michael Schumacher performed an illegal move.
 Schumacher said that despite improvements to his car, he was unable to match Häkkinen's overall pace.
 He added that he experienced no problems running off-line to cool his tyres, and was happy to run behind slower cars for straight-line speed assistance during the race's closing stages.

 Ralf Schumacher said, "I'm more than happy; we have been strong here the whole weekend and my car behaved perfectly.
 I had a little moment of worry about six laps from the end when the throttle didn't seem to pick up properly and I thought the engine was going to stop, but it came back and all was well."
-Schumacher added that his team was confident of securing third in the Constructors' Championship; although he could not match Häkkinen's pace, he praised the team for his car's set-up.
-Coulthard was disappointed with his fourth-place finish, and thought his team's decision to call him into the pit lane after his competitors cost him the victory; however, he remained confident about his championship chances.
+Schumacher added that his team was confident of remaining third in the Constructors' Championship; although he could not match Häkkinen's pace, he praised the team for his car's set-up.
+Coulthard was disappointed with his fourth-place finish, and thought his team's decision to call him into the pit lane after his competitors put him at a disadvantage; however, he remained confident about his championship chances.
 Button was also disappointed to finish fifth, stating: "It was a bad race for me, if not the worst.
 The car was working well at the start, but when I tried to pass Jarno I went in a bit late."
 Trulli refused to criticise Button after the race, believing that Button made a mistake.
 Fisichella and Verstappen felt similarly about their lap-nine collision, with Fisichella saying that he "felt sorry" for Verstappen and describing his weekend as "disastrous".
 Verstappen said that he struggled with his car's balance, which resulted in oversteer.
 He was "happy to go home" because "it's not been a good weekend".
 Frentzen said that although he was happy to score points, he had hoped for a better finish.